jlbroughton88/Auth0-React-SPA/README.md

             We have users logged in.
 We'll give them a way to logout now.
 We already have the functionality to log a user out thanks to the logout() method.

             We also have already passed it to our application through React Context.
 Within the configObject, we are going to add a couple of things.

+            Add the logout button to app.js

+            When using the logout method, we need to provide a place for Auth0 to return our users.
+We do that with the returnTo property.
+The flow for loggin gout is similar to logging in.

+                - Redirect users to Auth0.
+                - Auth0 sends the user back to our app.

+            This is where our applications URL (http://localhost:3002) in the Allowed Logout URLs comes into play.

+            We can now log in and log out of our app!

+            Renaming the Auth0 Context to useAuth0

+            Our Auth0 Context file is the main file we need to impliment our entire Auth0 SPA SDK strategy.

+            We can tweak this one more time to make it a bit more readable.
+To make this change, we will update auth0-context.js.

+            We have now added useContext and then used it directly in this file.
+Now we dont have to useContext() in our other components.

+            Using our new useAuth0()

+            We can now update App.js with the useAuth0().

+            Our code is that much nicer now and we have to write less in our React components.

+            WE have everything we need 5to work with authentication in our React applications.
+Lets take a look at three more common tasks that we need next:

+                - Getting user information in other components
+                - Grabbing an auth token to use when calling APIs.
+                - Protecting specific React roiutes (ie /dashboard page)

+            Getting User Info in React Components...

+            Lets add a <Header/> component and see how we can use 5the user info there.
+The technique is similar to what we did in App.js.
+Create a new folder in src/ and we will name it components.
+Within the components folder, create a new file called Header.js.

+                Creating a header component...

+                We're going to drop a log of code here.
+The main things to note are that we are using useAuth() just like we did in App.js.
+We are also using Bulma classes for creating a navbar.
+                Create a CSS file to style the buttons too.

+            MUST HAVE REAL API KEY TO STAY LOGGED IN ON REFRESH Email method works.